windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 After creating your plugin's source directory with sample code, you can tell Zotero to load the plugin by creating an extension proxy file.
 (This is a technique that used to be possible for Firefox extension development, though it's since been discontinued in Firefox.)

 1. Close Zotero.
-2. Create a text file in the 'extensions' directory of your Zotero profile directory named after the extension id (e.g., myplugin@mydomain.org).
-The file contents should be the absolute path to the root of your plugin source code directory, where your install.rdf or bootstrap.js file is located.
+2. Create a text file in the 'extensions' directory of your Zotero profile directory named after the extension id (e.g., `myplugin@mydomain.org`).
+The file contents should be the absolute path to the root of your plugin source code directory, where your `manifest.json` or `bootstrap.js` file is located.
-3. Open prefs.js in the Zotero profile directory in a text editor and delete the lines containing extensions.lastAppBuildId and extensions.lastAppVersion.
+3. Open `prefs.js` in the Zotero profile directory in a text editor and delete the lines containing `extensions.lastAppBuildId` and `extensions.lastAppVersion`.
 Save the file and restart Zotero.
 This will force Zotero to read the 'extensions' directory and install your plugin from source, after which you should see it listed in Tools → Add-ons.
 This is only necessary once.
 4. Whenever you make changes to your plugin code, start up Zotero from the command line and pass the `-purgecaches` flag to force Zotero to re-read any cached files.
 (This may no longer be necessary with Zotero 7.)
-You'll likely want to make an alias or shell script that also includes the `-ZoteroDebugText` and `-jsconsole` flags and perhaps -p \<Profile\>, where \<Profile\> is the name of a development profile.
+You'll likely want to make an alias or shell script that also includes the `-ZoteroDebugText` and `-jsconsole` flags and perhaps `-p <Profile>`, where `<Profile>` is the name of a development profile.

 > 💡 Try this out!
 > After setting up the development environment, make a change to the plugin code and see the result in Zotero.